-Weak spin-orbit interactions induce exponentially flat mini-bands in magnetic metals without inversion symmetryI.
-Fischer and A. Rosch
+Weak spin-orbit interactions induce exponentially flat mini-bands in magnetic metals without inversion symmetry

 Institut für Theoretische Physik, Universität zu Köln - 50937 Köln, Germany

 Accepted: 5 August 2004

 In metallic magnets like the interplay of two very weak spin-orbit coupling effects can strongly modify the Fermi surface.
 In the absence of inversion symmetry even a very small Dzyaloshinsky-Moriya interaction of strength distorts a ferromagnetic state into a chiral helix with a long pitch of order .
 We show that additional small spin-orbit coupling terms of order δ in the band structure lead to the formation of exponentially flat mini-bands with a bandwidth of order parallel to the direction of the helix.
 These flat mini-bands cover a rather broad belt of width on the Fermi surface where electron motion parallel to the helix practically stops.
 We argue that these peculiar band structure effects lead to pronounced features in the anomalous skin effect.

-71.20.-b - Electron density of states and band structure of crystalline solids.
+PACS: 75.30.-m – Intrinsic properties of magnetically ordered materials / 75.47.-m – Magnetotransport phenomena; materials for magnetotransport / 71.20.-b – Electron density of states and band structure of crystalline solids

-© EDP Sciences 2004
+© EDP Sciences, 2004